thaeli/docs-test/volunteer-policy.md

     * Everything we create is for our community of players, creatives, and friends.

-    * We donâ€™t just create events -- we nurture and build communities.
+    * We don't just create events -- we nurture and build communities.

     * Sponsorships should be partnerships that benefit the community

 **Guidelines**

 * Know your limits and remain honest with yourself and others.
 Take care of yourself, your body, and your mind.
-If youâ€™ve been given more than you can handle, let us know.
-Weâ€™re here to help.
+If you've been given more than you can handle, let us know.
+We're here to help.

 * Events can be hectic.
-Itâ€™s important to try to keep calm, remember the bigger picture, and de-escalate.
+It's important to try to keep calm, remember the bigger picture, and de-escalate.
 Try not to sweat the small stuff -- every event is practice for the next and practice makes perfect.

 * Each position, person, and shift is important.
-We couldnâ€™t put together our events without each and every one of you.
+We couldn't put together our events without each and every one of you.
 Thank you.

-* This may seem obvious, but donâ€™t do illegal things.
+* This may seem obvious, but don't do illegal things.

 **Responsibilities**